Cambodia bans state-organized events in capital over virus

 Cambodia and Thailand have seen only a handful of locally transmitted cases for several months and have had a very low infection rate since the start of the pandemic.

 Cambodia has reported 301 cases so far and no deaths.
-Thailand has had 3,844 confirmed cases overall, including 60 deaths.
+Thailand has had 3,844 confirmed cases, including 60 deaths.